|

 Although Magic Realism and Neue Sachlichkeit

-seemed to encompass the same art at the time, art critic Emilio Bertonati
+seemed to encompass similar art at the time, art critic Emilio Bertonati

 commented